Facelift Surgery: 5 Risks and How to Prevent Them

-The facelift procedure has been around for more than a century, and at Austin-Weston, The Center for Cosmetic Surgery, our four board-certified plastic surgeons perform more facelifts than any other group in Northern Virginia and the DC Metro Area.
+The facelift procedure has been around for more than a century, and at Austin-Weston, The Center for Cosmetic Surgery, our three plastic surgeons perform more facelifts than any other group in Northern Virginia and the DC Metro Area.
 While facial rejuvenation will lead to a more youthful-looking profile and greater self-confidence, it’s important to understand the risks involved with surgery.

 5 Facelift Risks